matomo-org/developer-documentation/docs/4.x/tracking-optout.md

 If you want to provide your visitors with the choice to opt-out of Matomo tracking rather than [asking for consent](/guides/tracking-consent) then Matomo includes a built-in opt-out form that you can add to your website.

-This involves adding small amount of HTML/JavaScript to the appropriate pages on your site.
+This involves adding a small snippet of HTML/JavaScript to the appropriate pages on your site.
 This code can be generated from the Administration
 => Privacy => Users opt-out menu in the Matomo dashboard.
 The generated code can include custom CSS styles and optionally skip the introduction text.

 The opt-out form code can be generated to work in two ways, either using the Matomo tracker code or as self-contained code, each option has advantages and